Erectile Dysfunction (ED)

 - An injury

-- A disease (e.g. diabetes, high blood pressure, or high cholesterol)
+- A disease (e.g., diabetes, high blood pressure or high cholesterol)

-- An operation (e.g. prostate gland removal)
+- An operation (e.g., prostate gland removal)

-- Substance use (e.g. tobacco, drugs, alcohol or medications)
+- Substance use (e.g., tobacco, drugs, alcohol or medications)

-- Stress, anxiety, depression, psychological trauma
+- Stress, anxiety, depression or psychological trauma

-Other facts about Erectile Dysfunction:
+Other facts about ED

 - Erectile dysfunction is not normal, and is by no means an inevitable consequence of aging.